Equine Color Genetics Part 2

-- Roan (Rn) – Roan is a modifier that effects the body color of the horse.
-The head, mane, tail and legs will stay dark while the body will have white hairs mixed in.
+- Roan is a modifier that affects the body color of the horse.
+The head, mane, tail, and legs will stay dark while the body will have white hairs mixed in.
 A non-roan horse would be (n/n) for roan.
-Homozygosity does not affect the appearance.
+Homozygosity does not affect appearance.

 Blue Roan Missouri Fox Trotter Filly, E/e, a/a, n/Rn

 Red Roan Missouri Fox Trotter Stallion, e/e, a/a, n/Rn

 - Dun dilutes the body color and adds a dorsal stripe down their back.
 It can also add leg and shoulder barring.
 A non-dun would be (n/n) or (nd2/nd2) for dun.
 A horse with dun (D) displays body dilution as well as primitive markings and can pass it to their offspring.
 However, there is a form of dun where the physical appearance is in the coat, but it cannot be passed onto offspring and is referred to as (nd1).
 A horse with (nd1) is considered non-dun.
 Homozygosity does not affect appearance.

 Bay Dun Missouri Fox Trotter Stallion, Color Tested E/e, A/a, D/nd2

 - Silver only affects black pigment like agouti.
 Silver dilutes the mane and tail and lightens the body color.
 Sometimes it is referred to as silver dapple because it can add dapples to the body.
 A red horse can carry silver but it will not show in their appearance.
 A non-silver horse is (n/n) for silver.
 Homozygosity does not affect the appearance.

 Silver Black Sabino Tennessee Walker Mare, E/e, a/a, n/Z, n/Sb